-14.12.3 Number of starting attempts {1493}
+Number of startup attempts {1493}

-The start contact is activated a limited number of times in order to protect the starter if the generator has a fault.
-Once the maximum number of start has been reached, the operational contact is also deactivated.
-For a new attempt to be made the condition that generated the start must disappear and reappear.
+The startup contact is activated a limited number of times in order to protect the starter if the generator has a fault.
+Once the maximum number of startups has been reached, the operational contact is also deactivated.
+For a new attempt to be made the condition that generated the startup must disappear and reappear.